tfrengler/CFSelenium/README.md

 I don't claim this is better; in fact it's approach is quite different - as this is full framework that abstracts and exposes Selenium in very specific ways to suit our company's needs.

+That last bit is important.
+This framework was never made for general purpose use, and is laser focused on the need/style of the company I worked for.
+Therefore it may not be the least bit useful to a lot of people, as it abstracts only the things that were useful to us, and many of the design decisions throughout the framework may appear decidedly weird at closer inspection.

+If nothing else I hope it serves as an insight into how one might create their own test framework built around something like Selenium.

 **IMPORTANT NOTE:**

-I have recently switched employer and no longer use this framework professionally.
+Since making this framework I have switched employer and no longer use it professionally.
 As such it's likely not going to be updated anymore or at least not very frequently.

 **LICENSE:**